 Journalist Juliana Barbassa’s first chapter documents the broad political and economic context of Brazil in the lead up to the Olympic Games, noting the global economic conditions which were at the heart of the economic recession.
 She focuses particularly on the construction-industrial complex and the power of construction companies in Brazil, which sit at the heart of the ongoing Lava Jato political corruption scandal.
 For those (including this author) who sometimes struggle to keep up with the dizzying complexity of this scandal, Barbassa’s chapter is an excellent primer filled with a vast array of detail while still being easy to read.

-Vila Autódromo’s struggle against resistance is the focus of urban planner and Catalytic Communities* Executive Director Theresa Williamson’s chapter.
+Vila Autódromo’s struggle against eviction is the focus of urban planner and Catalytic Communities* Executive Director Theresa Williamson’s chapter.
 Bursting with detailed description, it is a moving and up-close telling of the David and Goliath story of the little favela that took on the Olympics and won.
 She notes the range of creative protest used by residents of the favela, from participatory urban planning initiatives to an Evictions Museum as well as frequent cultural festivals.

 Vila Autódromo, for Williamson, provides a range of lessons for how favela residents can resist evictions, from the legal struggle supported by Public Defenders through the range of events held in the favela to help build unity.
 The variety of resistance tactics allowed residents to gain the attention of the international media, which publicized their story around the world, putting pressure on the city government to halt the evictions.
 The strong and diverse leadership in the community continues to support struggles for housing rights in a variety of ways, from the Evictions Museum to sharing experiences at international events, and to participation in protests against the current wave of eviction threats.